-Quite often, during IVF, future mothers hear such term as “vitrification”, but, in most cases, they have no idea what it actually means.
-And yet, exactly with the help of vitrification one can significantly increase the chances of successful pregnancy, simplify the scheme of infertility treatment and finally welcome long-awaited healthy baby.
+Often, during IVF, expectant mothers encounter such a term as “vitrification”, but in most cases they do not even suspect what it is.
+But it is often thanks to the use of vitrification that it is possible to significantly increase the chances of pregnancy, simplify the infertility treatment regimen and give a happy married couple a long-awaited healthy child.

-The question of preserving living and functional cells outside the body is of vital importance in modern medicine and affects many of its area, but it is most pressing during in vitro fertilization, when cryopreservation becomes of special necessity for not only individual cells - gametes, but also for the whole organism in the preimplantation phase development - the embryo.
-With what purpose?
-First of all, this procedure allows patients with a low ovarian reserve to save embryos, and to save eggs if, due to personal reasons, woman does not plan her pregnancy in the upcoming years.
-Secondly, cryocycle lowers the chances for having a severe IVF complication - ovarian hyperstimulation syndrome, and an onset of multiple pregnancy.
-Thirdly, the need for oocytes and embryos vitrification emerges after the first failed transfer.
-In order to avoid repeated selection, vitrified biomaterial is used.
+The problem of preserving living and functional cells outside the body is extremely important in modern medicine and affects many of its areas, however, this issue is most acute during in vitro fertilization, where cryopreservation is necessary not only for individual gamete cells, but also for the whole organism – the embryo, at the preimplantation stage of development.
+For what purpose?
+Firstly, this procedure allows patients with a low ovarian reserve to accumulate embryos, as well as save eggs in cases where, for personal reasons, a woman does not plan pregnancy in the coming years.
+Secondly, the use of cryocycle significantly reduces the risk of developing a severe complication of IVF – ovarian hyperstimulation syndrome, as well as the onset of multiple pregnancies.And thirdly, the need to freeze oocytes and embryos arises when the first planting is unsuccessful.
+In order not to make a selection again, vitrified biomaterial is used.

 Cryocycle is recommended in the following cases:

-- if the couple already has plans for the second and third child while planning their first IVF;
+- if a married couple, planning the first IVF, already has plans for a second and third child;

-- in the presence of diabetes mellitus or azoospermia in men.
+- the presence of diabetes mellitus or azoospermia in men.

-The appliance of cryocycle has a number of advantages for the patient, namely:
+The use of cryocycle has a number of advantages for the patient, including:

-- an opportunity to postpone the implantation of the embryo into the uterine cavity for the time needed for woman's body to restore after hormonal hyperstimulation.
-By postponing the embryo transfer for a month or more, doctors are able to stabilize the hormones, therefore the probability of successful IVF program increases significantly.
+- the possibility to postpone the implantation of the resulting embryo into the uterine cavity for the time necessary for the recovery of the woman’s body after hormonal hyperstimulation.
+By postponing embryo transfer for a month or more, doctors are able to stabilize a woman’s hormonal background, while the probability of success of the IVF program increases significantly.

-- an opportunity to avoid one of the most dangerous complications of IVF program - multiple pregnancy.
-The development of multiple pregnancy has great risks for the successful pregnancy flow and the birth of healthy children.
+- the opportunity to avoid one of the most dangerous complications of pregnancy in the IVF program – multiple pregnancy.
+The development of multiple pregnancies carries great risks for the successful development of pregnancy and the birth of healthy children.

-- an opportunity to perform genetic diagnosis of the embryo using NGS method, which makes possible to identify embryos bearing chromosomal pathology and thus prevent failed IVF due to the natural ability of the uterus to reject an unhealthy embryo.
+- the possibility of carrying out the genetic diagnosis of the embryo by the NGS method – this method makes it possible to identify embryos carrying chromosomal pathology, and thus avoid the nature-caused refusal of the uterus to an unhealthy embryo in implantation.

-- reduction of financial costs of patients if the first IVF attempt failed - cryocycle allows avoiding repeated ovulation stimulation and using expensive drugs.
+- reducing the financial costs of patients in cases where the first IVF attempt was unsuccessful – the cryo cycle avoids repeated ovulation stimulation and the use of expensive drugs for this.

-Note, that IVF with cryocycle in ISIDA has reached an extremely high level - in two years, the efficiency has doubled, up to 60% of successful implantations thanks to the use of the modern method of embryo vitrification.
-Integrated IVF programs in ISIDA include embryo cryopreservation even when there is no need for embryo transfer for a later period.
-One of the obtained embryos is transferred, and others are vitrified for a possible pregnancy in the future.
+Please note that IVF in the cryo cycle at ISIDA has reached an extremely high level – in two years the efficiency has doubled, to 60% of successful implantations, thanks to the use of a modern method of embryo vitrification.
+Comprehensive IVF programs at ISIDA include embryo vitrification even when there is no need for embryo transfer to a later period.
+One of the resulting embryos is transferred, and the others are vitrified for possible pregnancy in the future.